Lele521/ucsb-cs56-f17.github.io/_lab/lab08.md

    * Finally, return a `ParseResult<AST>` for an exponent operator that combines the left and right as the children.
 The code for `ParseAdditiveOrMultiplicative.java` contains a hint on how to go about combining the left and right operands together with a binary operator, though that code is in a slightly different context, so you'll have to understand how to adapt it for your purposes.

+# Evaluator steps:

+Look in Evaluator.java.
+The changes you need to make will be pretty obvious if you just read the code.
+This is, honestly, the easiest part.
+Just be sure to consider the special cases for the exponent operator.